 Which strategic focus is the best fit for your situation right now?
 Write it down on your template, along with why you chose it.

 No time right now?
-Sign up to get one step in the course in your inbox each week:
+Sign up to get one step in the series in your inbox each week:

 We’ll also send you monthly updates on our research and updates on high-impact job opportunities.
 You can unsubscribe from either in one click.